 Opportunities for Special Study

-Through a consortium arrangement, full-time students may take studio courses at the Memphis College of Art for full credit without payment of additional tuition.
-Students may also earn 3-6 credits through Rhodes′ European Studies Program.
 Internships in museum methods are possible through an arrangement with the Memphis Brooks Museum of Art, the Dixon Gallery and Gardens, and other local institutions, where students earn credit in museum methods by working alongside professionals in the field.
-The Memphis College of Art and the Brooks Museum, both near the campus, along with other educational institutions, galleries, and theatres in the Memphis area, offer a rich variety of exhibitions and films to students throughout the year.
+The Brooks Museum, which is near the campus, along with other educational institutions, galleries, and theatres in the Memphis area, offer a rich variety of exhibitions and films to students throughout the year.